SommerAntje/sommerantje.github.io/contents/en/blog/useful-git-commands.md

 year: 10 January 2021
 id: 'useful-git-commands'
 description: |
-  Read about git commands that I've been using almost every day, which I am also going to provide as gist
+  Read about git commands that I've been using almost every day and how I am also going to provide them as gist
 ---
-This blog post documents the commands I've been using almost every day, which I am also going to provide as gist on [gist.github](https://gist.github.com)
+This blog post documents the commands I've been using almost every day and how I am also going to provide them as gist on [gist.github](https://gist.github.com)
 ## Technologies and tools that I've been using